EdenKupe/anarchysf/pages/k/000700 Margaret Killjoy.md

 ---
-title: "A Country of  Ghosts (2014); The Lamb Will Slaughter the Lion"
+title: "A Country of  Ghosts (2014); The Lamb Will Slaughter the Lion (2017)"
 format: "book"
 category: "k"
 yearReleased: "2017"
 author: "Margaret Killjoy"
 ---
-A Country of Ghosts isn't sf, but Killjoy's contemporary take on an anarchist  utopia has to be welcomed here.
-For Nick Mamatas, in The BASTARD Chronicles  2015, the book is "pretty interesting", but gets "really good" in the final  third, when war comes to the stateless utopia.
+<a href="http://www.tangledwilderness.org/a-country-of-ghosts/">_A Country of Ghosts_</a> isn't sf, but Killjoy's contemporary take on an anarchist  utopia has to be welcomed here.
+For Nick Mamatas, in _The BASTARD Chronicles  2015_, the book is "pretty interesting", but gets "really good" in the final  third, when war comes to the stateless utopia.

-The Lamb Will Slaughter the Lion is also more a  gothic fantasy novella, but anarchists and anarchism are central to the story.
+_The Lamb Will Slaughter the Lion_ is also more a  gothic fantasy novella, but anarchists and anarchism are central to the story.